-At OXBO bar and grill, you can enjoy a vast selection of wines, both domestic and international.
+At OXBO Bar and Grill, you can enjoy a vast selection of wines, both domestic and international.
 Enjoy food or drinks here all day, as it’s both a bar and a restaurant.
 You are guaranteed the best steak in Zagreb at OXBO, plus you’ll get to try traditional Croatian dishes with a twist.
-We’ve raved on about how wonderful this restaurant is many times.
+We’ve raved on about how astonishing this restaurant is many times.

-You won’t find anything like OXBO in Zagreb; it’s the first restaurant of its type, and although there are many great places to eat in Zagreb, you simply have to give the best steak place in town a try.
-Even if you don’t like steak – their menu has something for everyone.
+You won’t find anything like OXBO in Zagreb.
+It’s the first restaurant of its type, and although there are many tasty places to eat in Zagreb, you have to give the best steak place in town a try.
+Even if you don’t like steak, their menu has something for everyone.

-I was surprised to learn that OXBO bar and grill import the beef from a producer in the USA, who allow the cows to graze in huge pastures and are fed organic yellow corn.
-Which makes for real quality beef, which in turn becomes great steak.
-OXBO is on the list of Zagreb restaurants to return to.
-Read our full review here.
+I was surprised to learn that OXBO Bar and Grill imports the beef from a USA producer, who allows the cows to graze in huge pastures and are fed organic yellow corn.
+This makes for real quality beef, which in turn becomes magnificent steak.
+OXBO is on the list of Zagreb restaurants to revisit time and time again.

 Located in the Esplanade Hotel, this is unquestionably Zagreb’s finest and most expensive place to eat.
-Dishes have a modern twist on traditional dishes.
+Dishes have a modern twist on traditional cuisine.
 Check the website

-This small restaurant on Skalinska street specializes in one thing, and one thing only – Štrukli.
-This traditional Croatian dish is one you have to try while in the city, and this spot serves up a hot plate of it for an inexpensive price.
+This small restaurant on Skalinska street specializes in one thing and one thing only: Štrukli.
+This traditional Croatian dish is one you have to try when you visit Zagreb, and this spot serves up a hot plate of it for a low price.
 Check the website

 Rubelj Grill is the place locals go for a quick, inexpensive bite.
-Many branches are located around town and grilled meats are the house specialty.
+Many branches are located around town, and grilled meats are the house specialty.
 Local dish to try here?
 The ćevapi.
-These grilled meat and onion sausages are quite good!
+These grilled meat and onion sausages are delicious!

-Restaurant Cuvee is a small restaurant just ten mins from the town centre, with modern decor.
-Positioned in one of Zagreb’s most good-looking streets, it’s one of Zagreb attractions all on its own – Tkalčičeva Street.
+Restaurant Cuvee is a small restaurant just ten minutes from the town center, with modern decor.
+You’ll find it on one of Zagreb’s nicest looking streets, which one of Zagreb’s main attractions all on its own: Tkalčičeva Street.
 This pedestrian zone has many great bars and restaurants like Cuvee.
-For us the key to Restaurant Cuvee’s success are their staff, the waiters are extremely friendly and attentive.
-Their speciality is a beef tartare – made in front of your eyes!
-Check the website

 Konoba Didov San